sgrassie/csharp-github-api/readme.markdown

 ### Status
 Barely does anything at the moment.
 I'm lazy.
 Started working on this off and on again.
 Send a pull request.

-### Building
+### Running the tests
-To build, you will need to create a file called csharp-github-api.IntegrationTests.dll.config, in the csharp-github-api.IntegrationTests folder.
+In order to run the tests successfully, you will need to create a file called csharp-github-api.IntegrationTests.dll.config, in the csharp-github-api.IntegrationTests folder.
 Simply use the provided example as a starting point:

 ```